chalmers-revere/2018-wasp-summer-school/getting-started/README.md

 To simplify the distribution of microservices and the description how to configure and run them, we are using Docker.
 The listed microservices are pre-configured [here](https://raw.githubusercontent.com/chalmers-revere/2018-wasp-summer-school/master/getting-started/rpi-camera-x264-viewer-kiwi.yml) and run already on Kiwi (![#f03c15](https://placehold.it/15/f03c15/000000?text=+)TODO: Verify this).

 Now, connect your laptop's webbrowser to the *Raspberry Pi's* IP address, port 8081: [http://192.168.8.1:8081](http://192.168.8.1:8081).
 As a result, you should see a live stream from your Kiwi's camera and the installed sensors visualized in your webbrowser.

+To record the live data, simply click on the record button that should turn red.
+You can stop the recording by pressing that button again.
+To download a recording, click on the folder button next to the record button; a new page is presented that shows the available recording files that reside on Kiwi.
+You can select the file you would like to download by clicking on the button labeled with `.rec`.
+If you want to export the recorded messages a separate `.csv`, simply click on the button with the corresponding label.
+To delete a recording, click on the trash bin and to start a replay, simply click on the replay button.

 #### Tutorial 2: Controlling Kiwi using your webbrowser